Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 He knew that moderates were, in fact, Reagan knew that he could unite more people with a strong platform rather than a moderate one.

-The New York Times admitted in an article about how Obama needs to become more partisan last week.
+You go back just last week, the New York Times admitted in an article about how Obama needs to become more partisan last week.

-Remember, we told you about that.
+Remember, we told you about this.

-This is there's an effort going on in the Democrat Party.
+There's an effort going on in the Democrat Party.

 They think Obama is getting too moderate for him.